 Modern cars do not need to warm up.
 There is literally no benefit to warming up a car before you start driving.

 If you have to wait for someone to run in the store "real quick", turn off the engine.
-If you know that the stop light you are on is extra long, shut the engine.
-While you are waiting in the drive-through, shut the engine.
+If you know that the stop light you are at is extra long, shut the engine.
+While you are waiting in the drive-through, shut the engine...

 You are going to wear out your starter / clutch